Victorian Banksias Conservation

 - Locations: St Helens, Orford, The Green Line Project (Warrong to Minhamite Victrack).
 Also, a VicRoads seed orchard of Banksias at Woolsthorpe.
 Remnant roadside trees and farms in the Moyne Shire.

-- Project commenced in 2018 – ongoing.
+- Project commenced in 2018 – 2024.

 This project is aimed at protecting wild seedlings from browsing in sites where macropod density is high.
-Protecting wild old growth trees in projected sites with enhanced pest control on Black Rat seed predation.
+Protecting wild old growth trees in project sites with enhanced pest control on Black Rat seed predation.
 Collecting & growing local provenance seed from Basalt to Bay Landcare Network project sites.
 Champion the cause and awareness of Silver Banksias on social media.
 Highlighting remnant roadside trees to Council & VicRoads to promote their inclusion in roadside conservation plans.
 Featuring Silver & Coast Banksia in advice given to landholders for what to plant in farm shelterbelts.

 Journal articles